How To Sew Sock Sheep

 3. Sew running stitch 1/4″ from the edge, pull to close the opening.
 Push the raw edges into the head.
 It is alright if the gap is not completely closed.

 4. Insert the beige sock ball into the pink microfiber sock.
 Pull tight so that the sock is deep in the toe part and stretched out.
-Cut the sock equal or slightly smaller that the beige sock ball.
+Cut the sock equal or slightly smaller than the beige sock ball.

 1. Draft a circle slightly smaller than the beige sock ball, as shown.